-If you want to delete an item from the repository, but keep it locally as an unversioned file/folder, use Extended Context Menu $\rightarrow$ Delete (keep local).
+If you want to delete an item from the repository, but keep it locally as an unversioned file/folder, use Extended Context Menu \rightarrow Delete (keep local).
 You have to hold the Shift key while right clicking on the item in the explorer list pane (right pane) in order to see this in the extended context menu.

-If a file is deleted via the explorer instead of using the TortoiseSVN context menu, the commit dialog shows those files and lets you remove them from version control too before the commit.
-However, if you update your working copy, Subversion will spot the missing file and replace it with the latest version from the repository.
-If you need to delete a version-controlled file, always use TortoiseSVN $\rightarrow$ Delete so that Subversion doesn't have to guess what you really want to do.
+If an item is deleted via the explorer instead of using the TortoiseSVN context menu, the commit dialog shows those items as missing and lets you remove them from version control too before the commit.
+However, if you update your working copy, Subversion will spot the missing item and replace it with the latest version from the repository.
+If you need to delete a version-controlled file, always use TortoiseSVN \rightarrow Delete so that Subversion doesn't have to guess what you really want to do.